 - Magnetic Weapons: Both sidearms and ship weaponry alike in are primarily comprised of coilguns, but chemically-propelled projectile weapons are still used to a lesser extent.

 - Maybe Magic, Maybe Mundane: The exact nature of the nebula is as of yet unknown.
-Thus far most of the peculiarities of the nebula can be explained scientifically, but the sudden appearance of the nebula out of nowhere combined with the religious beliefs of the CDC-41-G aliens hints at a less-than-natural origin.
+Thus far most of the peculiarities of the nebula can be explained scientifically, but the sudden appearance of the nebula out of nowhere combined with the existence of a space faring race of humanoids whose religious beliefs center around a mystical origin for the nebula hints at a less-than-natural origin.

 - Merchant City: Meric's Keep is one of these.
 The city is the only way outsiders can enter the Merician Freehold, and in order to keep their stuff away from prying eyes, they stuck the System's Drift Gate into an asteroid.